-The River Inny is a top class coarse fishery and can be fished in numerous locations along its length.
-Principal; species include roach, bream, perch and tench.
+Principal species include roach, bream, perch and tench.
 Several angling competitions are fished here particularly on its lower stretches.
 From Ballymahon to Abbeyshrule the river can be a productive wet and dry fly trout fishery.

-Angling access is provided at the bridges and in most cased extensive bank access is available up-stream and down-stream from the bridges.
-There are large stocks of pike in many locations throughout the length of the river with numerous “hot spots”.
-Pike of over 10 kg are caught each season but the norm would be under 4kg.
+Angling access is provided at the bridges and in most cased extensive bank access is available up stream and down stream from the bridges.
+There are large stocks of pike in many locations throughout the length of the river with numerous hot spots.
+Pike of over 10kg are caught each season but the norm would be under 4kg.